RafaelJohn9/simple_shell/README.md

 - [error handling](https://www.geeksforgeeks.org/error-handling-in-c/)

 ----
-As much as I  love [history](https://developer.ibm.com/tutorials/l-linux-shells/), am not trying to bore you with a lecture on it and so let's get started with building structure.
+As much as I  love [history](https://developer.ibm.com/tutorials/l-linux-shells/), am not trying to bore you with a lecture on it and so let's get started with project roadmap and structure.

 ## Roadmap